rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 ## Our Docker images

 Before going through our git hook, let me explain how the architecture looks.
 We have one load balancer/reverse proxy, I'll be using [Caddy](https://caddyserver.com/) here.
 Then we will be running 2 copies of our web backend.
+Instead of replicating the docker-compose service, we will treat them as 2 different services with different names, they just run the same code.
 The 2 copies have different names so that we can keep one alive if our deployment is not successful.
 This is the `docker-compose.yaml` (with some details omitted):

 ```dockerfile
 version: "3.8"